21st May 2019 is not a day that I would forget in a hurry!

 We then consulted our CA on how to go about it.
 After being initially staggered by the audacity of our plan, knowing the company’s and even our personal financial position, he pointed out that the money we were giving the investors could be taxed.
 However, that was no reason to deter us from what we had decided to do.
 He also talked to his peers about this, and one of them recalled another Indian company that had attempted something similar several decades ago.
 This was another positive indicator that we should go ahead…There was now the herculean task of figuring out how this money would be raised.
 But where there is a will, there is a way.

-I and Bindu decided that we would severely cut down our own personal salaries from the company, limit the company’s discretionary expenses, put our future expansion plans on hold to the maximum extent possible and reimburse the money to investors in tranches.
+Bindu and I decided that we would severely cut down our own personal salaries from the company, limit the company’s discretionary expenses, put our future expansion plans on hold to the maximum extent possible and reimburse the money to investors in tranches.
 But we surely did not want to meddle with anything that was due to our employees – their increments, bonuses and other accruals were to go on as usual, since their families depended on their salaries.

 Hectic calculations followed and slowly we started becoming confident that it could be done, if luck favoured us.

 The first tranche went to our DHFL FD investors in Nov 2021 amid Covid.
-Slowly and gradually, the God ensured a good growth of our company, ostensibly to facilitate our resolve (
+Slowly and gradually, the God ensured a good growth of our company, ostensibly to facilitate our resolve (😊), and a year later, in Nov 2022, the last investor was paid his 100% Principal due.
+A matter of joy and relief for us!

 Within a year, the hopelessness had become a source of pride for us.